 2011 ENO collaborates with broadcaster BSkyB to create the world’s first opera live in 3D – Hollywood filmmaker Mike Figgis’s staging of Lucrezia Borgia.

-ENO wins The Royal Philharmonic Society Audience Development Award for reaching new audiences through The Duchess of Malfi and Access All Arias - a free scheme through people can book pairs of discounted tickets and buy half-priced programmes.
+ENO wins The Royal Philharmonic Society Audience Development Award for reaching new audiences through The Duchess of Malfi and Access All Arias – a free scheme through people can book discounted tickets and buy half-price programmes.

 2012 The company was recognised for its work through winning all four available UK opera awards: the Olivier Award for Outstanding Achievement in Opera for the ‘breadth and diversity of the artistic programme’, Castor and Pollux (Olivier Award), Damnation of Faust (South Bank Sky Arts) and Eugene Onegin (Royal Philharmonic Society).